History

 LASC Categories: GP, TLC

 Surveys economic, social, political and intellectual developments of global societies and their inter-relationship from ancient times to 1500.
-[Applicable to Global Studies concentration.]
+Counts for Global/Thematic in the History major.

 Fall and Spring and every year.
 3 Credits